Follow Us

 To read more about how our community growth REALLY looks when properly analyzed...visit our Projections page.

-• 01/06/2024 12:49 AM | Joe Public (Administrator)
+• 01/06/2024 12:49 AM | Building A Better District (Administrator)

 In what we assume is a response to the community's demand to see an Enrollment Forecast, the district recently placed a slide on their website that gives the impression that an actual forecast analysis was done.
 Given the district just stated they do not know how they calculated their numbers for the 2016 referendum, it is interesting that the blue line seems to show "analytics" data from 2006 through 2024.